seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Unfortunately, I cannot think of any safer way.
 This is all necessary to make the other duchies accept an underage female Aub at the Archduke Conference.
 With the achievement of giving Grutrissheit to the new Zent, in addition to taking the Foundation Magic, they have no choice but to recognize Rozemyne as the new Aub despite being a minor.」

 Ferdinand's concern was understandable.
 A minor like Rozemyne could take the Foundation Magic of another territory so easily.
 There's a strong possibility that someone will suggest an adult archducal family member should take Ahrensbach's Foundation Magic back in the same way, and appoint someone else as Aub.
-However, the person holding the Foundation Magic is undoubtedly the Aub.
-Dunkelfelger may be satisfied with this fact, but there will be many arguing that she is underage and has no experience in the office.
+However, the fact remains that the person holding the Foundation Magic is undoubtedly the Aub.
+Dunkelfelger may be satisfied with this explanation, but many others will argue that she is underage and has no experience in the office.

 *……Especially those of Ahrensbach, the duchy deprived of its Foundation Magic.*